Wall Street rises again as the S&P 500 erases its loss for 2025

 “I would advise investors to remain cautious in the near term and to be prepared for unexpected news from the trade front,” he added.

 Stocks in the artificial-intelligence industry were also strong.
-Nvidia rose 6.1% and was the biggest single force pushign upward on the S&P 500.
+Nvidia rose 5.6% and was the biggest single force pushing upward on the S&P 500.
 It's partnering with Saudi Arabia's sovereign wealth fund-owned AI startup Humain to ship 18,000 chips to the Middle Eastern nation to help power a new data center project.

-Super Micro Computer, which builds servers used in AI, jumped 16.1%, and GE Vernova, which is hoping to power vast AI data centers, rose 5.7%.
-Palantir Technologies gained 9.2%.
+Super Micro Computer, which builds servers used in AI, jumped 16%.
+GE Vernova, which is hoping to power vast AI data centers, rose 4%.
+Palantir Technologies gained 8.1%.

 UnitedHealth was the main reason the Dow lagged behind other U.S. stock indexes.